Police Make Arrest In Glendale Home Invasion

 A resident on Glen Elm Drive said the man parked in front of his house in what he believed to be a black Jeep Patriot, approached the front door and said someone had stolen his dogs, Catlett said.

 In that incident, the resident did not open the door.
-When the resident suggested that the man call police, the suspect then left in the black Jeep.
+When the resident suggested that the man call police, he then left in the black Jeep.
 The resident’s security system captured the man on video.

 Catlett said the resident on Glen Elm Drive gave police the video after learning of the armed robbery on Bismark earlier that day via social media.
 When police showed the video to the victims of the armed robbery on Bismark, they confirmed it was the same man who had forced his way into their home, according to Catlett.

-The release of the video led police to Redden’s arrest on Tuesday, Nov.
+The release of the video, which police shared with media outlets, led to Redden’s arrest on Tuesday, Nov.
 26.

+“We are grateful to the public who shared their doorbell videos, as well as the tips we received, which led to his identification and arrest,” Glendale Assistant Chief of Police Capt.
+Bob Catlett said.